gcallah/Rationalism/sorcery/Sorcery.md

-corresponding to physical appearance and can be divided based on the superiority of one race over another." (https://en.wikipedia.org/wiki/Racism) This definition captures what people usually mean when they say, "So-and-so is a racist," and also fits well with historical examples of racism, such as the ideas that supported black slavery in the United States or the persecution of Jews in Nazi Germany.
+corresponding to physical appearance and can be divided based on the superiority of one race over another." (https://en.wikipedia.org/wiki/Racism) This definition captures what people usually mean when they say, "So-and-so is a racist": that person thinks, for instance, that white people are superior to black people.
+It also fits well with historical examples of racism, such as the ideas that supported black slavery in the United States or the persecution of Jews in Nazi Germany.
 Quite clearly, it is not a definition designed to "support white supremacy" or in any way "let white people off the hook": many of the